 16 In general, the best method is the method that provides the most reliable measure of an arm's-length result.

 18 Treas.
 Reg.
 Section 1.482-7(k)(4)(iii)(B).
 If a controlled participant does not file a US income tax return that participant must ensure that the same information is attached to Schedule M of any Form 5471 'Information Return of a Foreign Owned Corporation' or the equivalent foreign partnership form.

 20 Treas.
 Reg.
 Section 1.6038-4.

 21 Treas.
 Reg.
 Section 1.482-4(b).
-The 2018 tax reform legislation changed the definition of intangible for purposes of Section 936 of the Code to include 'goodwill, going concern, workforce in place, and any other item the value or potential value of which is not attributable to tangible property or the services of any individual'.
-This may have a significant impact on transfer pricing valuation should this definitional change be considered relevant for Section 482 purposes.
+The 2018 tax reform legislation changed the definition of intangible to include 'goodwill, going concern, workforce in place, and any other item the value or potential value of which is not attributable to tangible property or the services of any individual'.
+As noted in the Amazon case, this may have a substantial impact on the determination of CSA valuations going forward.

 22 Treas.
 Reg.
 Section 1.482-1(f)(2)(ii)(A).